 Ultimately, you cannot simply evict your ex or soon-to-be ex from your marital home if the two of you purchased the home or made significant improvements to the home during the course of your marriage.
 It is always wise for anyone expecting a divorce in the near future to retain a divorce attorney, and having professional legal representation can help clarify any concerns a divorcee may have about property division.

-If you’re in the San Francisco area and would like to schedule a free initial consultation with one of our experienced divorce attorneys, contact our office today.
+If you’re in the San Francisco area and would like to schedule an initial consultation with one of our experienced divorce attorneys, contact our office today.